-As one of our foundational cornerstones in the Confirmation program, the Small Group Leader Program and Position is provided to establish an environment for open dialogue and discussions lead by the young adults.
-This element will allow our program to meet our young people where they are and leading them to where God is calling them to be.
+As one of the foundational cornerstones in our Confirmation program, the Small-Group Leader program and position establish an environment for open dialogue and discussions conducted by the program’s teens.
+This position will assist our Confirmation program by helping our young people discover they are in their faith journey and then assist them in identifying where God is calling them to be.

-Participation in small group discussions is critical in getting young adults engaged in a topic.
-Teens have especially felt more comfortable having open discussions with their peers and not a catechist or parent.
-We have also recognized that there are always leaders among a group of young adults; not afraid to voice their opinion or lead a group in a discussion.
-We believe these peer discussions among themselves will help the Confirmation Candidates make sense of their life’s journey and the genius of their Catholic faith.
+Participation in small-group discussions is critical in getting teens or adults engaged in a topic.
+Teens have especially felt more comfortable having open conversations with their peers, rather than a catechist or even a parent.
+We recognize that there are always leaders among a group of teens who are not afraid to lead a group in a discussion.
+We believe these peer-to-peer discussions will help a Confirmation candidate make sense of his or her life’s journey and the genius of the Catholic faith.

 Benefits of the Position

-SGLs that have successfully met the SGL requirements will receive Works Points for their time in training, meetings and classes.
-The CD will have the final say in the hours credited for each class.
-SGLs selected at class, due to lack of volunteer SGLs, will not be eligible for Service Hours until they commit to the position.
+SGLs that have successfully met the SGL requirements will receive Works Points for their efforts.
+SGLs selected due to lack of volunteer SGLs will not be eligible for SGL Works Points until they commit to the position.

-SGLs will receive 1 point for every hour trained and served as a SGL.
-A total of 12 points of required 20 points awarded.
-That means by serving as a SGL for Confirmation 1 and 2, a student will have satisfied the program's Works of Mercy and Service requirement.
+SGLs will receive 1 point each time they serve as an SGL.
+For a full year of service, an SGL will receive a total of 12 Works Points (of the program-required 24 points), which means that by serving as an SGL for Confirmation 1 and 2, a candidate will have satisfied the Works of Mercy requirement.

 Duties and Responsibilities

-- Obtain email addresses / social media contact information for all group members to maintain contact between sessions.
+- Obtain text-message contact-information for all group members to maintain contact between sessions

 Training / Meetings

-- Attend a SGL Training Session.
-Receive and agree to all requirements, duties and responsibilities designated on a SGL Charter (see below).
-Walk-through a typical class.
+- Attend an SGL Training Session via Zoom®, which will include a walkthrough of a typical discussion.
+Receive and agree to all requirements, duties, and responsibilities designated on a 2020 SGL Charter (see below).

-- Attend an Out Briefing Meeting.
-Complete a Confirmation Program Survey and participate on group discussions on the survey results.
-Receive documentation of the Works of Mercy and Service for performing the SGL position.
+- Attend an out-briefing meeting at the end of the year.
+Complete a Confirmation program survey and participate in group discussions on the survey results.
+Receive documentation of the Works of Mercy program for performing the SGL position

-The purpose of the SGL Charter is to provide the Small Group Leader (SGL) with the general and detailed responsibilities necessary to successfully achieve the intended purpose of the Small Group Program.
-By signing this Charter, each SGL is making a personal commitment to themselves to faithfully and consciously execute on the requirements contained within the Charter.
+The purpose of the SGL Charter is to provide the Small Group Leader (SGL) with the general and detailed responsibilities necessary to achieve the intended goals of the Small Group Program successfully.
+By signing this charter, each SGL is making a personal commitment to themselves to faithfully and consciously execute the requirements contained within the charter.